 In my experience, the things people love the best in group settings are items that can be picked up and walked off with.
 Brownies perfectly fit this bill.
 Since I had roughly a billion cups of Nutella to work with, I figured I’d just skip the cocoa powder and slap some Nutella into my brownie recipe.
 That didn’t work out so well the first time, but never fear!
 I persisted and it payed off.

-I played around with the cooking time a lot on this recipe, and finally came to the conclusion that you’re just going to have to decide what kind of brownie you want, because I made them fudgy and I made them cakey, and I really thought they were both excellent.
+I played around with the cooking time a lot on this recipe, and finally came to the conclusion that you’re just going to have to decide what kind of brownie you want, because I made them gooey / fudgy, and I made them cakey, and I really thought they were both excellent.
 The brownies in the pictures are with the longer, “cakey” cooking time, in case you are looking for a direct replica!

 - ⅓ cup softened butter